Democratizing Financial Literacy

 • Compiled market research

-From these initial insights, these major pain points arose:
+From this initial research, the major pain points that arose were:

 • Personal finance is scary